 What do you think of when someone mentions radar?
 If you are like most people, you think of police catching speeders or air traffic controllers managing airplanes in the sky.
 Radar is nothing new.
 It has been around for decades.
 Until recently though, radar has only existed on a large scale implemented with very large equipment.
 Not anymore.

-It turns out your next smartphone may have its own embedded radar system.
+It turns out your next smartphone with best multi line phone systems for small business may have its own embedded radar system.
 Thanks to a project Google engineers are working on right now, radar built intoa smartphone has a lot of potential for motion tracking and a variety of healthcare applications.
 Though still in the preliminary stages of development, it will probably not be long before the technology is ready for prime time.

 How Radar Works